 3.1.
 The first option is to take the car ferry from Sucuraj to Drvenik, disembark in Drvenik and drive along the coast to Ploče where you get on the car ferry to Trpanj on Peljesac.
 This journey takes one hour.
 From Trpanj drive to Orebic and from there take a 15-minute ferry ride to Korčula, Dominče ferry port (2 km from Korcula Town)

 3.2 The alternative is instead of driving to Ploče and taking a ferry from there to Trpanj, just continue to drive along the coast, at Doli Zaton turn to Peljesac peninsula and drive from there to Orebic.
 This alternative is a good choice if you for some reason miss the ferry in Ploče or have to wait for too long to get the next one.
 Ferries from Orebic to Korcula island are very frequent and are sailing every 15 minutes approx with some crossings during the night too so with this option you can arrive on Korčula island any time of the day.

 4. Korčula to Mljet

 There are no direct car ferries from Korčula to Mljet so for this part of the journey take the car ferry from Korčula (Dominče) to Orebic and drive along the coast to Prapratno ferry port on Peljesac.
-Prapratno has a really nice little beach so you can have some swim there while waiting for a ferry.
+Prapratno has a really nice little beach so you can swim there while waiting for a ferry.
 From there take a ferry to Sobra port on Mljet Island.
 There is no alternative to a car journey between these two islands.
 Prapratno to Sobra ferry is not so frequent so make sure you check timetables well.

 5. Mljet to Dubrovnik